robot5000-design/ms3/README.md

 - Werkzeug - is a Web Server Gateway Interface web application library.
 - CSRFProtect - used to apply a CSRF token to every form to protect against cross site request forgery.
 - jQuery 3.5.1 - used to speed up selection of elements in javascript.
-- Bootstrap 5.0.0 - Used to help with grid layout and screen size responsiveness.
+- Bootstrap 5.0.0 - Used to help with grid layout, screen size responsiveness and other features such as buttons and carousel.
 - JavaScript, Popper.js, and jQuery as part of Bootstrap.
 - Font Awesome for icons.
 - Google Fonts for Alfa Slab One and Montserrat fonts.